gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Kubernetes Migration
 ```
-agentic workflow for containerization with monitoring in careful mode
+agentic natural for containerization with monitoring in careful mode
 optimized for zero downtime by platform team
 ```